GCOM7140/r4ds-exercises/README.md

  - [Additional Resources](#additional-resources)

 ### Installing the Required Packages
 All of the exercises can be solved using the `tidyverse` and `nycflights13` packages.
-You can install those packages with the following commands:
+You can install these packages with the following commands:

 ```
 install.packages('tidyverse')